PavanRangani/docs/docs/prd/tasks/browse-my-tasks.md

   - For the `Multi-Step` task, shows name of the selected user.
 If Sub-Task has multi-user then shows first name of the each user with comma seprator (If it's too long, show an ellipse.
 Never shows in multiline).
 On hover, the tooltip shows.
 The tooltip shows the full name of all users.
   - For task having `Client Services - Money Movement` category subtasks, shows `Initiate` and `Approve` user in the responsible column.
 - Accountable: Same as Responsible
-- Consulted: Same as Responsible
 - Informed: Same as Responsible
 - On hover, show hover effect and vertmore action at the right side.
   - Vertmore action for the Open task : `Mark as Read`, `View Meeting`, `View Note`, `Edit`, `Change Priority` & `Delete`
     - `Mark as Read` action applies if the tags are `New` or `Reopen` or `Restored` apllied or Chat is unread.
     - `View Meeting` action is applicable to Meeting task and `View Note` action is applicable only for Note task.
 On click, redirects user to that meeting/notes view page.
 - **Quick Edit action from list page**
-  - Shows edit icon on hover of the `Status`, `Due date`, `RACI` with the value.
+  - Shows edit icon on hover of the `Status`, `Due date`, `RAI` with the value.
 In case of multiple, it will be shown at only first record.
     - For the `Multi-step` task, quick action is not applicable for the Due date.
 (Because the Multi-step task has a due date range, so we aren't allowed to change the date range).
 - Shows `Restored` tag when any task is restored from deleted tab.
 - Shows star icon for `High Priority` & `Critical` priority tasks.